PINK-EYE: MYTHS, CAUSES, AND TREATMENT

 Pink eye, also known as conjunctivitis, is a common inflammation of the eye caused by a viral or bacterial infection.
-However, one problem with pink eye is that many people are unaware of what causes the disease, how to treat it, or how to prevent the spread of the condition.
+However, one problem with the pink eye is that many people are unaware of what causes the disease, how to treat it, or how to prevent the spread of the condition.
 Here is some information on causes of and treatments for pink eye that dispel the myths and provide cold, hard facts.

 THE ACTUAL CAUSES

-There are many myths surrounding the cause and spread of pink eye that are simply untrue.
+There are many myths surrounding the cause and spread of pink eye that is simply untrue.
 Some of the fallacies include the spread of the condition by eye contact, meaning looking at each other from a distance.
 Some others, typically originating from teens, involve the spread of fecal matter.
 However, the real source of the infection is from viruses, namely the easily transmittable Adenovirus, bacterial infection (which is most prevalent in children), and allergic reaction.
 Most often these spread from hand-to-eye contact.
-Therefore, it’s important to wash your hands often, and if you think you have a condition, schedule an eye appointment immediately.
+Therefore, it's important to wash your hands often, and if you think you have a condition, schedule an eye appointment immediately.

 THERE IS NO CURE